 In December of 2016, Caitlin O’Hara died.
 She was thirty-three years old and my best friend.
 When I spoke at her funeraI, I promised that I would do something extraordinary.
 I promised that I would make her proud and I promised to keep her light and her spirit alive.
-Because of my own two and a half year struggle with breast cancer, it took time to put everything together but - despite delay - I am proud to introduce The Leo Project in honor of Caitlin E. O’Hara.
+Because of my own three year struggle with breast cancer, it took time to put everything together but - despite delay - I am proud to introduce The Leo Project in honor of Caitlin E. O’Hara.

 WHAT IS THE LEO PROJECT?

 The Leo Project moves beyond the classroom and provides supportive services, creative outlets, and opportunities not traditionally available to vulnerable youth in Nanyuki, Kenya.